Does Mindfulness lead to Happiness?

 “Be content with what you have; rejoice in the way things are.
 When you realize there is nothing lacking, the whole world belongs to you” -- Lao Tzu

 Our lives are more complex every day then 10 or 20 years ago, and it can feel like time is moving faster than ever.
 It used to be that as we age we feel time is shorter.
 I’ve had conversations with friends about how the year seems to be only 6 months long.
 Now it is felt by younger people as well.

-Unfortunately this is not exclusive to my daughter.
-Far too many live this way and it is more important, now then ever; that we learn the value of taking time to be mindful of this and learn to slow down and breathe.
+Unfortunately, this is not exclusive to my daughter.
+Far too many live this way and it is more important, now than ever; that we learn the value of taking time to be mindful of this and learn to slow down and breathe.